 Chapter 7 bankruptcy is often the best solution for people who've had a dramatic loss in income, such as loss of a job, and have no hope of repaying their debts even under a Chapter 13 reorganization.
 It can also be a good solution for people overwhelmed by medical bills, credit card debt and other forms of unsecured debt as these types of debt can be completely discharged.

 It depends.
 Chapter 7 bankruptcy requires you to liquidate most of your possessions, including your home and automobiles, to pay off your creditors.
 However, many exemptions or "property protections" exist that allow you to retain much of your personal property, including your home and automobile, so you can continue living and working without undue hardship.

 Other exemptions may also apply.
 Attorney Peter J. Bernadich can help you determine how much of your property, possessions and income is likely to be exempt from bankruptcy proceedings.

 It is highly advisable to have a qualified bankruptcy attorney, like Peter Bernadich, represent you in any bankruptcy proceedings and assist with completing the filing process.
 An attorney can help you avoid mistakes that could get your case denied and help you establish your need to file bankruptcy.
-An attorney can also help protect your rights against creditors before, during and after bankruptcy proceedings.
+A bankruptcy lawyer can also help protect your rights against creditors before, during and after bankruptcy proceedings.